 Senate Majority Leader George J. Mitchell declares the Clinton administration’s Health Security Act dead, with the bill never coming to a vote in either chamber of Congress.
 The failure represents a devastating defeat for comprehensive healthcare reform after an intense lobbying campaign by …

-Bill ClintonHillary ClintonHealth Insurance IndustryHealth Insurance Association of AmericaPharmaceutical Industryhealthcareregulatory-capturelobbyinginsurance-industrycorporate-power+1 more
+Bill ClintonHillary ClintonHealth insurance industryHealth Insurance Association of AmericaPharmaceutical Industryhealthcareregulatory-capturelobbyinginsurance-industrycorporate-power+1 more

 President Bill Clinton signs the Violent Crime Control and Law Enforcement Act of 1994, the largest crime bill in U.S. history, consisting of 356 pages that provided for 100,000 new police officers and $9.7 billion in funding for prisons.
 Drafted by then-Senator Joe Biden and sponsored by …